sabrehagen/freecad-to-step/README.md

-# FreeCad to STEP Converter
+# Stemn CI Container

-This repository contains sketches of a build system that could integrate with Stemn.
+This repository contains a Docker container and associated convention for a build system that could be integrated with Stemn.

 # Conventions

+## Folder Structure

 The below conventions have been used to form a framework that should suit all build pipeline step needs.